Arthroscopic Knee Surgery

 For a mild wear and tear problem, our team may shave and smooth the rough cartilage.
 For a more severe wear and tear problem with areas of exposed bone, the surgeon uses a special burr to abrade the underlying bone to stimulate new cartilage growth.
 He may also remove any loose bodies and bone spurs, and trim any damaged meniscus.
 You may have a biopsy for cartilage growth, which will be performed in a lab.

 (see also Patellar Problems)

-Recovery from a patella problem depends on how much patella and surface cartilage damage you have.
-With a mild problem, your recover may take only 1-2 weeks.
-With a severe problem, your recovery may take up to one or two months, or may not be helped with arthroscopic surgery, and may require further surgery.
+Recovery from a patella problem depends on how much patella and surface cartilage damage has been sustained.
+With a mild problem, your recovery may take only 1-2 weeks.
+With a severe problem, your recovery may take up to one or two months, or may not be helped with arthroscopic surgery at all, and may require further surgery.

-You may have rough surface cartilage under your kneecap, with pain and tenderness (called chondromalacia).
-Another possibility is that your surgeon may find a misalignment problem, i.e. your patella is not centered correctly in the groove in your thighbone.
+You may have pain and tenderness caused by rough surface cartilage under your kneecap, a condition called chondromalacia.
+Another possibility is that your surgeon may find a misalignment problem (i.e. your patella is not centered correctly in the groove in your thighbone).
 With misalignment, you may also have chondromalacia, exposed bone surfaces, and loose bodies of cartilage.